JoonhoLee-Group/ipie/README.rst

     $ git clone https://github.com/linusjoonho/pyqumc.git

-and run the following in the top-level pyqcqmc directory
+and run the following in the top-level pyqumc directory

 ::